xiix0/scam/README.md

-You will inherit millions of dollars.
+Tomorrow will be cancelled due to lack of interest.